 Imagine a summer language school in a small, but a sunny country with a rich, cultural and food variety offer.
 The young adventurist Gabor Parti didn’t have to imagine it, because this was exactly his experience during his stay in the Republic of Macedonia.This summer, Andras, Gabor, Marcell and 5 other young Hungarians decided to spend a short adventure in Macedonia.
 Andras and Gabor have already been in Macedonia before, so they convinced their friends that they must visit ‘this country with nice people, beautiful landscape, and delicious food’, as Andras says.

-Gabor visited Macedonia many times, but before his first visit he had no clue about the country at all, he only knew the flag, all because of his childhood enthusiasm for...
+Gabor visited Macedonia many times, but before his first visit he had no clue about the country at all, he only knew the flag, all because of his childhood...
 Read More »

 Mladiinfo: How does your platform work?
 Do students have to pay when they want to access into your system and apply for some of the opportunities you are offering?

 Eurasmus: We are completely free for students and currently have more than 43,000 student members using our system.
 Whether they are doing an internship or a university exchange, Eurasmus.com will be able to help them find student rooms and internships all over Europe.